-Photo upload speeds are impressive, which saves a lot of time when bulk-uploading snaps and you can continue editing while uploads occur in the background.
-This is even more handy when subscribed to a premium plan with a large file storage limit – just upload whole albums while you edit your site’s design.
+Photo upload speeds are impressive, which saves a lot of time when bulk-uploading snaps, and you can continue editing while uploads occur in the background.

-Once photographs are uploaded, you can add ‘alt tags’ for each image, helping Google to index them and improve on-site SEO.
-Wix even helps you optimize for SEO on a site-wide level – ideal for pushing your way up the rankings and getting your photography found by appreciative fans or paying clients.
+Once photographs are uploaded, you can add ‘alt tags’ for each image, helping Google to ‘read’ them, and improving your on-site SEO.
+Wix even helps you optimize SEO on a site-wide level – ideal for pushing your way up the rankings.

 But as we’ve discussed previously – getting found is only half the battle.
-You need to grab the attention and keep visitors on the page too!
+You need to grab your readers’ attention and keep them on the page!

-There are numerous gallery options to showcase collections, from tight clustered thumbnails of ‘Urban Photography’ to the minimalist framing of ‘Art Portfolio’.
-There’s even different styles of gallery to explore for a stand-out flourish, interactive slideshows, and lightboxes to make images pop.
-It’s definitely worth digging around to find the features that can best represent of your work.
+There are numerous gallery options to showcase collections, from tight clustered thumbnails of ‘Urban Photography’ to the minimalist framing of ‘Art Photography’.
+There’s even different styles of gallery to explore; from interactive slideshows to lightboxes to make images pop.
+It’s definitely worth digging around to find the features that can best represent your work.